-No TSS values from any monitoring sites in 2018 exceeded the potential aquatic stress value of 20 mg/L. No TDS values from any monitoring sites in 2018 exceeded 500 mg/L.
+No TDS values from any monitoring sites in 2019 exceeded 500 mg/L.

-Metals (Ca, Cd, Cu, Mg, Pb, and Zn)
+Metals (Ca. Cd.
+Cu.
+Me Pb. and Zn)

 Volcanic eruptions, weathering of rock and other natural processes continually introduce and cycle metals in the environment.
 This geological weathering is responsible for the background levels of metals found in rivers and lakes.
 Natural processes and cycles are often disrupted by human activity such as mining (e.g., lead, silver, copper, and iron ore) and manufacturing processes that redistribute and concentrate metals in the environment.
-Metals are often found in the effluent of various manufacturing processes, including lead and nickel in battery manufacturing, copper from the textile industry, silver in photographic film production, and iron ore in steel production.
+Metals are often found in the effluent of various manufacturing processes, including: lead and nickel in battery manufacturing, copper from the textile industry, silver in photographic film production, and iron ore in steel production.
 Other point sources, like sewage effluent, may contain elevated levels of copper, lead, zinc, and cadmium.
 Some of this increase has been linked to corrosion within the wastewater collection system.